AslamEl/ClearCut-AI-Background-Remover/README.md

-# 🖼️ ClearCut Background Remova – Frontend
+# 🖼️ ClearCut Background Removal – Frontend

 This is the **frontend application** for the **AI Background Removal Application**, built with **React + Vite** and deployed on **Netlify**.
 It allows users to upload images and remove their background instantly by communicating with the backend API.